 I was utterly amazed that my kids, who aren’t huge fans of cauliflower, positively wolfed this cauliflower rice down – we will definitely be making this again!

-- 1 tablespoon coconut oil, vegetable oil or butter
+- 1 tablespoon olive oil (or coconut oil, or rapeseed/canola oil)

 - 1 teaspoon cumin